-- 3. Indicate cost of each design option of active system over 20, 30, 40 and 50 years and highlight which design option will have the lowest life cycle cost at the 50th year. - 4.
-Prepare a life cycle costing report including all the assumptions made and the results of life cycle costing. - Substantiate the costs with catalogues, suppliers' recommendations or quotation.
+Indicate cost of each design option of active system over 20, 30, 40 and 50 years and highlight which design option will have the lowest life cycle cost at the 50^{th} year.

+Prepare a life cycle costing report including all the assumptions made and the results of life cycle costing.

+Substantiate the costs with catalogues, suppliers' recommendations or quotation.
 Cost approximations suggested by Quantitative Surveyor are also accepted.
-No professional life cycle costing software is required for this study. - 6.
-Note that the costing exercise imposes no obligation for implementation but encourages consideration of the costs of systems throughout their life cycle. - 7.
-The life cycle costing report should include at least the below items with a minimum of 8 A4 pages: - 7.1.
-Executive summary; - 7.2.
-Project description with construction scope; - 7.3.
-System options to be considered;
+No professional life cycle costing software is required for this study.

+Note that the costing exercise imposes no obligation for implementation but encourages consideration of the costs of systems throughout their life cycle.

+The life cycle costing report should include at least the below items with a minimum of 8 A4 pages:

+- 1. Executive Summary

+- 2. Project Description with Construction scope

+- 3. System options to be considered

-- 7.4.
-Life cycle costing and analysis; and - 7.5.
-Conclusion.
+- 4. Life cycle costing and analysis - 5.
+Conclusion

-ocuments softcopies with filename prefix as e leftmost column below.
-PA CA FA/ RFA IDCM_04_00 BEAM Plus NB submission template for IDCM 4 ✓ ✓ √ IDCM_04_01 Life cycle costing report ✓ ✓ ✓
+Supporting Documents PA FA Please provide softcopies with filename prefix as indicated on the leftmost column below.
+IDCM_04_00 BEAM Plus NB submission template for IDCM 4 √ √ IDCM_04_01 Life cycle costing report ✓ √ #